nipun10/Node-Farm/README.md

-## This is a simple to understand the basics of Node.js!!!
+## This is a simple Project to understand the basics of Node.js!!!